jonatanblue/vagrantbox/README.md

 ### Vagrantbox

-Provisions an Ubuntu 12.04 VM on VirtualBox in ~5 minutes
+Provisions an Ubuntu 12.04 VM on VirtualBox in under 1 minute.

 #### Prerequisites